scality/RestBlockDriver/Documentation/sysfs-interface.rst

 The configuration of *srb* consists of two categories: *global* configuration, and per-volume settings.

-To create and configure a device, the following steps should be taken:

-- Create a new named *srb* device
-- Configure the device, except for its backing URLs
-  At this point the device node exists, but the device size equals 0, and can't be opened
-- Set up the device URL list
-  At this point, the device size (and other properties, if applicable) are updated, and the device can be opened
+To create a device, its name, configuration and initial list of backing URLs can be provided to the driver, after which it will create a block device and register it in the kernel.

+After creation, some volume configuration settings can be altered, or a rescan (to update the device size) can be triggered.

 To release a device, its attach count must be 0, and the corresponding call on the *sysfs* interface of the driver can be triggered.